shabbyrobe/amiss/doc/mapper/annotation.rst

 .. py:attribute:: @table value

     When declared, this forces the mapper to use this table name.
+It may include a schema name as well.
 If not provided, the table name will be determined by the mapper.
-See :ref:`name-translation` for details on this process.
+See :ref:`name- translation` for details on this process.

 .. py:attribute:: @fieldType value